letoram/awb/README.md

 Arcan Workbench, Desktop- like script for Arcan

+*Note that this project is no longer maintained.
+It worked up until Arcan 0.4, but the drastic changes to how the database for launch targets are managed, and some minor adjustments to rendertargets, this will flat out fail to work or die on script errors randomly.*

 This is primarily a sandbox for testing out new ideas and for finding rough spots in the Lua API and not intended as desktop environment or as a shining example on how to code such a thing in Arcan.
 Some of the